-What the Heck is an Em Dash?
+Em Dash Shortcut: What the Heck Is an Em Dash and How Do You Use It Correctly?

 Prompt: Ashley stared at Max, who was sitting in the middle of the disheveled living room.

-When your time is up, post your practice in the comments section.
+When your time is up, post your practice in the Pro Practice Workshop here.
 Then, be sure to give feedback to your fellow writers by commenting on whether they used the em dash correctly.